17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 If you’re an art enthusiast who wants to get off the beaten path, venture over to the Contemporary Art Museum of St. Louis.
 Set in the heart of the Grand Center Arts District in Midtown, this is the city’s premier contemporary art museum.

 Want to make the most of your visit?
-Take an audio tour for intriguing insights into up-and-coming artists and their creations.
-Afterward, browse the bookstore, then slip into the café for a relaxing debrief.
+We’d recommend taking an audio tour for intriguing insights into up-and-coming artists and their creations.
+Afterward, browse the bookstore, then slip into the café for a quick coffee from popular local roaster Quarrelsome Coffee for a relaxing debrief.

 Ulysses S. Grant National Historic Site

 Want an insider’s look at an American legend?
-Then add the Ulysses S. Grant National Historic Site to your bucket list.
+Add the Ulysses S. Grant National Historic Site to your St. Louis bucket list.
 Set in Grantwood Village just southwest of St. Louis, the site commemorates the life and career of a towering figure in American history.
-Grant was celebrated as the Civil War General who saved the American Union – and became the 18th President of the United States.
+Grant was celebrated as the Civil War General who saved the American Union, and became the 18th President of the United States.

 Ulysses S. Grant National Historic Site